jhsu79/lesson-summary-generator/README.md

 1. From the student's details page, you can view existing lesson summaries.
 2. To generate a new summary, click on the ``enter a new lesson note`` button.
     a.
 On the lesson note page, fill in the form.
 As you do so, please keep in mind the following.
     1. You can only select the student that is provided.
+    1. Enter the month, date, year as MM/DD/YYYY.
-    2. For accuracy level, we recommend you use a percentage but you may use words.
+    1. For accuracy level, we recommend you use a percentage but you may use words.
-    3. For concepts, you may select as many as you need.
+    1. For concepts, you may select as many as you need.
-    4. For all comments, feel free to be as descriptive or brief as needed.
+    1. For all comments, feel free to be as descriptive or brief as needed.
-    5. Private notes are necessary.
+    1. Private notes are necessary.
-    6. Structure the homework as an ordered list.
+    1. Structure the homework as an ordered list.
     1. Make sure to <b>leave the lesson summary blank.</b>
-3. Click ``save and generate summary`` to create a lesson summary.
+1. Click ``save and generate summary`` to create a lesson summary.
-4. Once the summary has been generated, you can view and edit the notes and summary.
+1. Once the summary has been generated, you can view and edit the notes and summary.
     <i>-Please note that the summary will not generate only once.</i>
-5. You can also delete the notes and summary with the corresponding button.
+1. You can also delete the notes and summary with the corresponding button.
     <i> -Please note that this action cannot be undone. </i>
-6. You can now view all saved summaries on the student's detail page.
+1. You can now view all saved summaries on the student's detail page.

 ## Technologies Used & Documentation
 1. [Python](https://www.python.org/doc/)